 Adapted from Sister Pie, a cookbook from the eponymous bakery in Detroit, this salted maple pie, to me, is everything I want in a dessert: a sweet and salty custard in a flaky, buttery crust.
 Heaven.
 It is perfect for Thanksgiving, but I think it’s nice for fall in general.

 Pie dough recipe adapted from David Lebovitz.
-To make a double recipe (which I recommend if you are baking for the holidays, follow this recipe.)
+To make a double recipe (which I recommend if you are baking for the holidays), follow this recipe, where you will also find video instructions on how to parbake your pie crust.

 Ingredients